Skip to main content

 Parameters

-Example of define routes with route parameters
+Example of defining routes with route parameters

 // Parameters